-Sometimes visitors to your website may abandon a form part way through.
+Sometimes visitors to your website may abandon a form part way through, leaving a partial entry.
 WS Form provides complete flexibility over how and when to save partially completed forms so that you can capture key fields without the need for a fully submitted the form.
 This is achieved by using Conditional Logic.

 Conditional logic allows you to create smart forms.
 WS Form has an extensive library of conditions that can be used to detect behavior on your form that can then trigger other actions such as saving progress.